Skip to menu Skip to content Skip to footer

 We place a high value on native flora and our campuses are home to more than 6,000 trees which support a diverse range of ecosystems, while balancing the need for essential infrastructure to support our growing community.

-To offset the removal, the University is working with Brisbane City Council (BCC) to plant native trees on BCC managed land.
+To offset the removal, the University is working with Brisbane City Council (BCC) to undertake replanting and rehabilitation works on Council land.
 The area surrounding the new Fitness Centre will also be landscaped with native flora once construction is completed.

 BCC has provided a permit for the removal of the trees, in line with the Natural Assets Local Law 2003.